davidvasandani/blog/posts/docker-swarm-on-nixos/docker-swarm-on-nixos.md

   };
 ```

-2. Update `networking.firewall` in `configuration.nix` to open the Docker ports
+2. Update `configuration.nix` to open the Docker ports
 ```
 # open ports in firewall
   # Open ports in the firewall.